Mike Weaver (boxer): WBC heavyweight title challenge against Larry Holmes

 These wins helped get him a high-profile world title fight against undefeated WBC champion Larry Holmes in New York's Madison Square Garden in June 1979.
 New cable channel HBO bought the rights to the fight as Weaver was so lowly-regarded the fight was seen as a mismatch and the networks didn't want anything to do with it (Weaver was 19–8 to Holmes' 30–0).

 But, in a brutal contest, Weaver proved far better than expected, however, and gave Holmes a really tough battle.
 Holmes would rally by decking Weaver with a sharp uppercut in the 11th and in the 12th, Holmes pounded Weaver with powerful rights until the referee stopped the fight.

 USBA heavyweight title contest

-Although Weaver had lost, his surprise showing had made him a deserved high-profile name.
-Later in the year he was back, retaining his USBA belt with a 12-round decision over Scott LeDoux whom he outboxed rather than slugged with.
-Using his jab a lot gaining complimentary reviews generally.
+Although Weaver had lost, his performance raised his profile.
+Later that year, he retained USBA title with a 12-round decision over Scott LeDoux outboxing him.
+Weaver relied heavily on his jab, drawing positive reviews for his performance.